agrueneberg/Sessel/README.md

 Sessel
 ======

-Sessel is a cross-indexed RDF store for [CouchDB](http://couchdb.apache.org) featuring an RDF query engine, import of and export to various RDF serialization formats, and a simple permission management.
+Sessel is a cross-indexed RDF triple store for [CouchDB](http://couchdb.apache.org) featuring an RDF query engine, a SPARQL endpoint, import of and export to various RDF serialization formats, and a simple permission management.

-Blank nodes, typed literals, and literals with language tags are deliberately not supported.
+Some simplifications of the original RDF model were made to support this functionality: blank nodes, typed literals, and literals with language tags are deliberately not supported.
+The implementation of SPARQL only understands the SELECT subset of the query language, and on the protocol side, JSON is used instead of XML.

 Installation